-- Pulse width modulation (PWM) control of up to four models via Outputs 1 to 4, with independent motor start and end speed settings to allow for soft-starting.
+- Pulse width modulation (PWM) control of up to four models via Outputs 1 to 4, with independent motor start and end speed settings to allow for soft-starting or kick-starting.

 - Direction of Output 1 motor settable in software, allowing for models such as locomotives that need reversing at each end of a track.

 - Direction of Outputs 2 to 4 settable via jumper links on the PCB.